-It is a compulsory requirement that you have adequate travel insurance before you join any Oasis trip and at the very least are insured for all necessary medical and repatriation costs incurred.
+It is a compulsory requirement that you have adequate travel insurance before you join any Oasis Trip & at the very least are insured for all necessary medical & repatriation costs incurred.

-You will be asked to provide the following details if you have not already done so: travel insurance company name, insurance policy number & insurance emergency telephone number.
+You will be asked to provide the following details if you have not already done so: travel insurance name, insurance policy number & insurance emergency telephone number.
 You will also be required to give a copy of your policy with this information to your Tour Leader on arrival with confirmation that the policy duration is sufficient to cover you for the entire duration of your trip.
 It is also wise to leave a copy of your insurance policy with a friend or relative for safe keeping.

 We believe that your safety and holiday enjoyment are very important.
 It is a mistake to think that "it will never happen to me".
 It is also very important that you are covered for all the activities that you may wish to undertake while on our trip.
 It is extremely important that you check the full extent of your cover related to 24 hour Medical Emergency Assistance.
 In the event of you needing medical treatment you want to know that you have the best cover available to you.
 Your policy should include adequate Medical Emergency and Repatriation cover as well as Cancellation, Baggage and Personal Liability cover.
 You need to be aware of EXACTLY what activities your policy covers you for.
 Please note that skiing is not usually covered in most insurance policies.
-Please note also that many of the areas we visit are not as developed as the UK and we have no control over the availability or standard of medical and repatriation services and facilities in the areas we visit and these do not form any part of our contract with you.